 She hadn’t expected to like him.

 He was too skeletal, for one thing, his eyes set a little too deeply inside his skull, his gaze a little too unabashed, too knowing.
-Longish black hair swept up off a high forehead, with sea-green eyes — he reminded her of a certain breed of dog, vaguely satanic.
+Longish black hair swept up off a high forehead, with sea-green eyes and a prominent brow-ridge, he reminded her of a certain breed of dog, vaguely satanic.

 Furthermore, she basically preferred women.